kepelrs/nestjs-prisma-crud/docs/docs/limitations.md

 ---
 sidebar_position: 7
-sidebar_label: Limitations & v1 Roadmap
+sidebar_label: Limitations & Roadmap
 hide_title: true
 ---

-# Limitations & & known issues
+# Limitations & Known Issues

--   NO JSON column support. `nestjs-prisma-crud` assumes a nested object is a relation.
+-   No JSON column support.
+    -   `nestjs-prisma-crud` assumes a nested object is a relation.
     -   Suggested workaround if you really want JSON objects: use middleware for transforming into string on both frontend and backend
+    -   Planned for v1.x.x
 -   Prisma keywords may not be used as model properties
-    -   TODO: document which are those
+    -   TODO: document or link which are those
 -   No type safety: given the `crudQuery`'s dynamic nature, `PrismaCrudService` makes no effort to provide type safety on it's return values.
     -   If you really need great type safety, its recommended that you create a plain NestJS + Prisma controller.
 -   No bulk operations